The Golden Exile

 Opening Scene - Florence, 1439

-The marble halls of Santa Maria Novella echoed with the sounds of heated theological debate in Latin and Greek.
+The marble halls of Santa Maria Novella echoed with heated theological debate in Latin and Greek.
 At the center of the gathering sat two men who could not have appeared more different: Pope Eugene IV, adorned in the elaborate papal tiara and rich vestments of Western Christianity, and Emperor John VIII Palaeologus, wearing the distinctive red boots and eagle-emblazoned silk robes of Byzantine imperial authority.

 The Emperor's dark beard was flecked with gray, his face lined with worry beneath the peaked imperial crown.
-For nearly six months, he had endured endless theological arguments about the precise nature of the Holy Spirit's procession and the use of unleavened bread in communion.
-But John VIII wasn't here for theological hair-splitting - he was here because Constantinople, the great city that had withstood siege after siege for a millennium, was now in mortal danger.
+For nearly six months he had endured endless theological arguments about the precise nature of the Holy Spirit's procession and the use of unleavened bread in communion.
+But John VIII wasn't here for theological hair-splitting.
+He was here because Constantinople, the great city that had withstood siege after siege for a millennium, was now in mortal danger.

 Historical Context

-The schism between the Eastern Orthodox and Roman Catholic churches had persisted since 1054, when papal legates and the Patriarch of Constantinople had excommunicated each other.
+The schism between the Eastern Orthodox and Roman Catholic churches had persisted since 1054, when papal legates and the Patriarch of Constantinople excommunicated each other.
 Despite several attempted reunions, deep theological differences and cultural mistrust remained.
 The Orthodox rejected papal supremacy and several Catholic doctrines, while Catholics viewed the Greeks as stubborn schismatics.

 The Council of Florence